Joy097/Code_test/readme.md

 # Todo list Django Application
 This is a Django Todo Application where you can register and login with your user credentials.
-You can
+You can add tasks and manage them easily.

 ## Features
 1. Add new task with photos, priority, details and other informations